In this tutorial, you will learn how to render content using Strapi's Rich Text Block Editor in a Next.js project.

-You can find the example project here
+You can find the example project here.

-Let's start by cloning the repo with the following command.
+Start by cloning the repo with the following command.

 gh repo clone PaulBratslavsky/strapi-block-renderer-test